bcgov/platform-developer-docs/src/docs/automation-and-resiliency/horizontal-and-vertical-autoscaling-demo.md

 sort_order:

 ---
-# Horizontal and Vertical Autoscaling Demo
+# Horizontal and vertical pod autoscaling demo

 ## On this page:
 - [Horizontal Pod Autoscaler](#horizontal-pod-autoscaler)